inspiredminds/contao-youtube-sync/README.md

 There will be two additional variables available within a news template:

-* `$this->youtube_id`: This will contain the video ID of the YouTube video, if the news article was imported from a YouTube channel.
+* `$this->youtube_id`: This will contain the video ID of the YouTube video, if the news article was imported from a YouTube playlist.
 * `$this->youtube_data`: This is an object containing the original data of the video from the Google YouTube API.

 The extension also provides a basic `news_youtube` template, which can be used instead of the `news_full` template for the newsreader of YouTube videos.
 The template contains markup to show the YouTube video embedded in an iframe.